TriGonostylops/rodent-seg/README.md

 ---
 ### Supervised learning
 ### Data annotation
+####
+**Polygon Tracking** (best for efficient, clean shapes that need to move across frames) or **Brush/Mask** mode (best for pixel-perfect details like fur, but harder to track).

+For rodents, which deform and move fast, Polygon Tracking with Interpolation is usually the standard because it saves you from drawing on every single frame.

 Automated vs. Interactive Annotation Workflows
 #### Options for creating annotated datasets.
  * 0-shot: Grounded SAM (https://github.com/IDEA-Research/GroundingDINO): This approach leverages two robust systems.
 Grounding DINO creates a bounding box around the rodent based on a prompt like 'rodent' **(Text-Driven)**, which is then segmented by the SAM model.
 The end result is reviewed and corrected with interactive video editing.
 THis is highly computing power reliant.